Friday, November 22, 2024

 6. Be Patient

 Now comes the hard part — waiting.
-It generally takes around four weeks for a school to assess transfer credits.
-Once the process is finished, you will get an email letting you know which credits have transferred.
-If it takes much more than that, it’s time to move on to the next step.
+It takes around four weeks for a school to assess transfer credits. 🗓️ You’ll get an email letting you know which credits have been transferred.
+This usually happens a few months to a year before the semester you plan to start.
+If the wait time is unusually long or if you run into trouble with the credit transfer, it’s time to reach out to the admissions advisor.

 Why Transferring College Credits Isn’t Always Straightforward

-The process of transferring your college credits to another institution might seem confusing, inconsistent, or unfair.
-The National Center for Education Statistics reports that 70 percent of students who transferred to another college lost some credits.
-With today’s stratospheric educational costs, this could mean thousands of dollars wasted.
+The process of transferring your college credits to another institution can be confusing, inconsistent, or downright unfair. 🤔 The National Center for Education Statistics reports that 70 percent of students who transferred to another college lost one or more credits.
+This can mean thousands of dollars wasted with today’s stratospheric educational costs.

-Why does this happen so frequently?
-Lost credits are primarily due to the lack of a coherent transfer policy among US universities.
-Every institution has its own set of policies and exercises sole discretion over how it transfers credits.
-Some of a college’s considerations regarding whether or not to accept your transfer credits include:
+Lost credits are primarily due to the lack of a consistent transfer policy among US universities, which can also explain why this predicament happens frequently. ⚠️ Each institution has its own set of policies, and they all exercise discretion over how they process credit transfers.
+Some considerations include:

 How Comparable Your Credits Are